Activists seek info from IRC on AD 24

 “In my own personal optimism, I believed that the IRC was finally going to do the right thing ...
 How they could look us in the eyes at those hearings and tell us that they were listening to us, and then submit maps that continue to divide us egregiously is simply insulting to this community.”

+“If it’s [part of] the Legislature, you look to Section 88 of the Freedom of Information Law — there’s a list of the types of records you can obtain.
+And if it’s not on that list, you’re out of luck.”
+Communications are not part of that list.

+An attorney by trade, Vishal Chander of APA VOICE said Monday the group is working on a second request.

-Meanwhile, the group is asking the IRC to voluntarily disclose its reasoning.
+Meanwhile, the organization is asking the IRC to voluntarily disclose its reasoning.
 APA VOICE collected more than a thousand signatures from Richmond Hill and South Ozone Park community members to that effect.

 “We did our part in this democratic process, and we’re still waiting for the other side to do their part,” said John Park, executive director of the MinKwon Center.

-Note: This article originally misstated whether communications are on the list of obtainable records under Section 88 of the Freedom Of Information Law.
-They are not.
-We regret the error.